duff2013/Snooze/README.md

 5. compare   - Setup a volatgae crossing to wake your Teensy.
 6. usbSerial - Does not wake the teensy it makes USB Serial play nice while using Snooze.
 7. audio     - Allows the Audio library to work as normal after waking from sleep, does not wake the Teensy.
+8. spi       - Configures the spi pins for low power, does not wake the teensy up.

 Next we see the SnoozeBlock only has the timer and digital drivers installed.
 Even though the Touch driver is loaded it is not installed so it won't get called.
 In this example either the timer expires or the digital pin is lifted will wake the Teensy up.<br>
 ```c++